+What is most important?
 The most important part of brand research, however, is that it results in projectable data.
-This is not marketing research, which measures the effectiveness of individual campaigns.
+This is not research that measures the effectiveness of individual campaigns.
 This is research into how your company is perceived, what drives behavior and preference, and how you can claim a spot in the minds of target audiences to steal market share.

 Contact us at email@example.com